How to Design Programs

 How to Design Programs (HtDP) is a textbook by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, and Shriram Krishnamurthi on the systematic design of computer programs.
-MIT Press published the first edition in 2001, and the second edition in 2018, which is freely available online and in print.
-The book introduces the concept of a design recipe, a six-step process for creating programs from a problem statement.
-While the book was originally used along with the education project TeachScheme! (renamed ProgramByDesign), it has been adopted at many colleges and universities for teaching program design principles.
+MIT Press published the first edition in 2001 and the second edition in 2018.
+In addition to the for-purchase paperback, it is also freely available online.

+The book is the first one to focus on the systematic design of code as opposed to the syntax of a currently popular programming language.
+Its key concept is that of a "design recipe", a six-step process for creating programs from a problem statement in a step-by-step fashion.
+While the book was originally used along with the education project TeachScheme! (renamed ProgramByDesign), it has been adopted at colleges and universities for teaching program design principles, including UBC's popular on-line course.

+In order to support this novel approach, HtDP comes with not just one but a series of (five) beginner programming languages and a suitable, novice-friendly IDE.

+The Design Recipe

 According to HtDP, the design process starts with a careful analysis of a problem statement with the goal of extracting a rigorous description of the kinds of data that the desired program consumes and produces.
 The structure of these data descriptions determines the organization of the program.

-Then, the book carefully introduces data forms of progressively growing complexity.
+Then, the book introduces data forms of progressively growing complexity.
 It starts with data of atomic forms and then progresses to compound forms, including data that can be arbitrarily large.
-For each kind of data definition, the book explains how to organize the program in principle, thus enabling a programmer who encounters a new form of data to still construct a program systematically.
+For each kind of data definition, the book explains how to organize the program in principle, enabling a programmer who encounters a new form of data to construct a program systematically.

+The Teaching Languages and DrRacket

 Like Structure and Interpretation of Computer Programs (SICP), HtDP relies on a variant of the programming language Scheme.
 It includes its own programming integrated development environment (IDE), named DrRacket, which provides a series of programming languages.
 The first language supports only functions, atomic data, and simple structures.
 Each language adds expressive power to the prior one.
 Except for the largest teaching language, all languages for HtDP are functional programming languages.